olik30/k30-physics-mcq-trainer/docs/feedback-playbook.md

   - `r` → reject
   - `s` → skip this item
   - `q` → quit the loop
-- After selecting `a/n/r`, you can enter an optional note; the script appends it to `data/review/day13_feedback_log.jsonl`.
+- After choosing `a/n/r`, the CLI asks you to confirm the correct option.
+Press **Enter** to accept the model’s choice or type the real answer letter (A–D) to correct it.
+- Then add a short reason/note (optional).
+Everything is logged to `data/review/day13_feedback_log.jsonl`, including the answer you supplied.
 - Use `--show-reviewed` if you want to revisit items that already have decisions.

 > Still want the old behaviour? `list` + `annotate` remain available for ad-hoc use.